 The EDI 810 contains the format and establishes the data content of the Invoice Transaction Set for use within the context of an EDI environment.
 The transaction set can be used to provide for customary and established business and industry practice relative to the billing for goods and services offered.
 In typical business practices, a paper invoice is produced to receive payment.
 When working within an EDI environment, an EDI 810 is sent instead.
-EDI 810 is the electronic transmission of an invoice that is sent as payment in response to an EDI 850 (Purchase Order) once goods or services have been provided.
+The 810 document set (EDI invoice) is the electronic invoice that is sent in response to an EDI 850 (Purchase Order) once goods or services have been provided.
 The two parties exchanging these particular transactional sets are often referred to as “trading partners.”

 An EDI 810 is an electronic document that complies with the ANSI X12 EDI specification.
 An 810 EDI invoice is not formatted in a way that an average buyer or supplier would understand, but instead is meant to be sent, received and interpreted by EDI software.
 This "computer-to-computer" communications allows for the rapid and error-free exchange of electronic documents between companies.
 The 810 EDI document is one of the most popular forms of exchange along with the 850 EDI document (purchase order).